-A study from the manager's perspective in the fields of international trade and investment, balance of payments, international financial markets and monetary systems, national trade policy and laws.
-Also addresses cultural variables in business, and examines how each of a number of basic management activities must be dealt with differently in the international environment than in a purely domestic setting.
-Prerequisites: EC 204, BA 224.
+This course is a study from the manager's perspective in the fields of international trade and investment, balance of payments, international financial markets, monetary systems, national trade policy, and international laws.
+This course also addresses cultural variables in business, and examines how each of a number of basic management activities must be handled differently in the international environment.
+Prerequisites: EC 204, G-BA 130.
 (Fall)